Dissipative relativistic fluid flow: A simple Lorentz invariant causal model capturing entropy shocks in its zero viscosity limit: Abstract

 \section{Abstract}

-The vanishing (artificial) viscosity method has played a fundamental role in the theory of classical shock waves, both by providing a mollified limit that identifies the correct physical (Lax admissible) shock waves, and as a guiding principle in the design of numerical difference schemes for simulating shock waves.
-However, for relativistic fluid flow, the underlying dissipation mechanism based on the Euclidean Laplace operator violates Lorentz invariance (and hence the speed of light bound)---the fundamental principle of Special Relativity.
-In this paper we introduce a simple dissipation mechanism for the relativistic Euler equations which is Lorentz invariant and consistent with the laws of Special Relativity.
-To establish basic consistency of the model for the study of shock waves, we prove existence and decay of Fourier Laplace mode solutions (implying dissipation), and we prove that 1-D shock profiles (viscous travelling wave approximations) exist if and only if the approximated shock waves are Lax admissible.
-Our analysis of shock profiles reveals an interesting simplification over classical artificial viscosity, leading to a one dimensional fixed point problem, due to the speed of light bound of Relativity.
+Zero viscosity limits are central to the study of classical shock waves.
+By identifying the correct physical (Lax admissible) shocks, they are a cornerstone in the design of analytical and numerical schemes.
+For relativistic fluid flow, however, the underlying dissipation mechanism, based on the Euclidean Laplace operator (so-called ``artificial viscosity''), violates Lorentz invariance, the fundamental principle of Special Relativity ensuring the speed of light bound.
+In this paper we show that replacing the Laplacian on conserved quantities by the wave operator on the fluid four-velocity alone, (not involving the density), provides a simplest Lorentz invariant description of dissipative relativistic fluid flow.
+We prove the resulting equations are causal and well-posed in one spatial dimension, and we establish their dissipativity by proving decay of Fourier Laplace modes near steady states.
+Moreover, we prove shock waves have profiles (a unique viscous travelling wave approximation in $L^2$) if and only if the shock wave is Lax admissible, and we prove that entropy production of travelling wave solutions is positive if and only if they obey the speed of light bound.
+This establishes the dissipative relativistic Euler equations introduced in this paper as an efficient model for the study of relativistic shock waves in the zero viscosity limit, both in analytical and numerical approaches, consistent with the laws of Relativity.